slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On comfort and risk

-You need to break rules to achieve anything great.<br>
+You need to break rules to achieve anything great.
 Breaking rules [frightens](#on-fear-and-excuses) people but comfort is the enemy of achievement.

 > *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.'*